 Although we have learned that you need two to three cups of veggies per day and multi-vitamin pills aren’t all they are cracked up to be, it seems celebrity diets have been around longer than we thought.

-And even if Marilyn Monroe is considered one of the most beautiful women in Hollywood, we think we’re going to skip her milk and raw egg concoction...
+And even though Marilyn Monroe is considered one of the most beautiful women to ever work in Hollywood, we think we’re going to skip her milk and raw egg concoction...